Staying Hydrated as the Temperature Rises

 Dehydration can lead to serious health complications for seniors, especially during the summer.
 As the temperatures get warmer, it’s a good time to check in with the older adults in your life to be sure they’re drinking enough water.
 Read on for tips on preventing dehydration and what to look for in those you love.

 “By composition, our bodies are close to 60% water.
-Staying hydrated is important for so many of our mental and physical functions,” explains Dr. Mark Learned, InnovAge’s medical director for Colorado.
+Staying hydrated is important for so many of our mental and physical functions,” explains Dr. Mark Learned, InnovAge’s medical director for

 “Between 20 and 30% of older adults are chronically dehydrated.
 Medications such as diuretics, laxatives, and sedatives often used by seniors can contribute to dehydration.
 They are also more likely to become sick and need medical attention if they do get dehydrated.”